chrender/fizmo/README.md

    This interface will convert output into simple “goto-xy”- and “print”-commands, providing support for implementations on a fixed-width display.
 This interface is used by fizmo-ncursesw.
  - _libglkif_
    The GLK-interface translates Z-Machine output into GLK-specific instructions.
 This is used by Andrew Plotkin's [iOS-fizmo](https://github.com/erkyrath/iosfizmo/).
- - _libpixelif_
-   This translates the entire Z-Machine output into draw-RGB-pixel instructions.

 ---